Updated May 4, 2023

 Difference Between Interpreter and Compiler

-Interpreter vs Compiler are two ways in which a program is executed which are written in a programming or any scripting language.
+Interpreter vs Compiler is two ways in which a program is executed which are written in a programming or any scripting language.
 When a code is submitted a compiler takes the entire program and it is the compiler’s job to convert it into object code which is stored in a file.
 Compilers are faster when the compilation process is taken into consideration.
 This object code is usually referred to as binary code and once compiled can be directly executed by the machine after linking.
 An interpreter is much faster.
-It directly executes instructions written in any programming language without having the need to convert the code to object or machine code.
+It directly executes instructions written in any programming language without having the need to convert the code to an object or machine code.

 Below is the top 5 difference between Interpreter vs Compiler

 Key Difference between Interpreter and Compiler

 The most important difference between interpreter vs compiler is that interpreter is made to execute the code now, whereas compiler first prepares the source code and only then execution is done.
 Following are some other Differences between interpreter vs compiler that are evident in the case of these two.

 - Once a program is compiled no other installations are required.
 Compiler simplifies the process of distribution.
 In addition to this, the code has the ability to perform on one specific platform.
 Here the operating systems may be different or the processor may need different compiler versions of the program.
 The interpreter does not have to worry as the program is already distributed.
 Also, it can be distributed to different users on different platforms.
 But this involves the basic requirement where interpreter must run on particular platforms.
 The code can be distributed when in original form or when it has proceeded and is in the intermediate form.